God in Sikhism: Creation

+Creation of the universe

 Sikh philosophy enunciates the belief that the limits of Time and Space are known only to God.
 Answers to the questions of "When did the Universe come into existence?" or "How big is this Universe?" are beyond human understanding.
-The best course, as SatGuru Nanak Dev Ji declares, is to admit a sense of wonderfulness or Vismad, since "the featureless Void was in ceaseless Existence".
-As to the Time of Creation, SatGuru Nanak Dev Ji, in Jap(u) Sahib, recites that:
+The best course, as Guru Nanak declares, is to admit a sense of wonderfulness or Vismad, since "the featureless Void was in ceaseless Existence".
+As to the Time of Creation, Nanak, in Jap(u) Sahib, recites that:

 Attributes

 Eternalness

-God, as stated in SatGuru Sri Guru Granth Sahib Ji, is Akal Murat, the Eternal Being;It is beyond time and ever the same.
+God, as stated in the Guru Granth Sahib, is Akal Murat, the Eternal Being;It is beyond time and ever the same.
 "Saibhan(g)", another attribute to God means that no one else but God created the creation.
 They are, shall be, was not born, and will not die; never created and hence, shall never be destroyed.
 The phrase "Ad(i) Sach", True in the Primal Beginning, in the Mool mantar proves the notion of the eternalness of God in Sikhi.

 Transcendence and Immanence

-Sikhi advocates a Panentheistic tone when it enunciates the belief that God is both, transcendent and immanent, or "Nirgun" and "Sargun" (as stated in the Sikh terminology), at the same time.
+Sikhi advocates a panentheistic tone when it enunciates the belief that God is both, transcendent and immanent, or "Nirgun" and "Sargun" (as stated in the Sikh terminology), at the same time.
 God created the Universe and permeates both within and without.

 When it pleases God, them become Sarguna (Sanskrit Saguna = with attributes) and manifests Himself in creation.
 He becomes immanent in His created universe, which is His own emanation, an aspect of Himself.

-God remains distinct from his Creation, while being All-pervasive.

 Omnipotence

 "God himself is the Creator and the Cause, the Doer and the Deed."
 Sikh thought is strictly monotheistic and believes that this Universe is creation of God.
-Its origins are in God, it operates under the Command of God (hukum), and its end is in God; God is the Omnipotent being, the sole cause of Creation, Preservation, and Destruction.
-They consult none in creating and demolishing, giving and taking and does everything themself.
+Its origins are in God, it operates under the Command of God (Hukam), and its end is in God; God is the Omnipotent being, the sole cause of Creation, Preservation, and Destruction.
+It consults none in creating and demolishing, giving and taking and does everything Itself.
 The Nirbhau (lit.
-Fearless) Almighty does not fear anyone and exercises their unquestionable will.
+Fearless) Almighty does not fear anyone and exercises Its unquestionable will.